Teaching Children about using 9-1-1

 The City of Virginia Beach has also invested in a Cell Phone Sally character costume for appearances at special events such as parades, public meetings, or fairs that your organization may be planning.
 If you would like to have Cell Phone Sally make an appearance at your event, please email her at CellPhoneSally@VBgov.com , or fill out the form found here.

-Someone from Emergency Communications and Citizen Services will contact you right away to work out details of Cell Phone Sally’s visit.
+Someone from Emergency Communications and Citizen Services will contact you promptly to work out details of Cell Phone Sally’s visit.
+Please give at least two weeks' advance notice of desired appearance dates.

 Worksheets & Games